ORNL-AMO/TTech-Green-Button/README.md

 ## Authorization Key

 Users must obtain a unique authorization key from their UtilityAPI account to use this application.
 Substitute `<your_key>` in the application with your individual key.
+- **Enter your access token before using:** Make sure to change the accessToken field in the app.component.ts file before using.

 ## Acknowledgments